 Control, not liberalisation

 Currently, most drugs are sold illicitly.
-Profits from the criminal drugs trade then go to financing other, even more harmful, sorts of crime – such as terrorism and human trafficking.
-Even though many illegal drugs are inherently less harmful than legal drugs, such as alcohol and tobacco, illegal production, supply and use makes them far more risky.This is not only because of unknown purity and content, but also because criminality encourages unsafe behaviours in unsafe environments - and restricts access to harm reduction information.
+Profits from the criminal drugs trade go to financing other, more harmful, sorts of crime – such as terrorism and human trafficking.
+Even though many illegal drugs are inherently less harmful than legal drugs, such as alcohol and tobacco, illegal production, supply and use makes them far riskier.
+Not only because of unknown purity and content, but also because criminality encourages unsafe behaviors in unsafe environments - and restricts access to harm reduction information.

-The solution is not to immediately start commercial sale of all drugs, but for key stakeholders - including policy makers - to begin an adult discussion exploring what a responsibly regulated market for certain lower risk drugs might look like, and how it could more effectively deliver on our shared goals.
+The solution is not to immediately start commercial sale of all drugs, but for critical stakeholders - including policymakers - to begin an adult discussion exploring what a responsibly regulated market for certain lower risk drugs might look like, and how it could more effectively deliver on our shared goals.
 Different drugs would require different approaches according to their risks - and it will be essential to learn the lessons from successes and failings of alcohol and tobacco regulation around the world.